 An extension is effectively an add-on to the software, providing extended features and functionality.
 A core set of features and functions are installed and handled transparently as part of the initial install, referred to as System Resources.
 In addition, a range of Optional Extensions are available - packets of functionality that are optionally installed or removed by the user as required.
 It is the extension concept that enables the installation to be handcrafted in accordance with design needs.
 This functionality could include a new importer or exporter, a tool for schematic symbol generation, or maybe support for mechanical CAD collaboration.
 In short, any targeted packages of functionality that extend and enhance the feature set of Altium Designer.

-A distinct design solution in its own right, an Altium Vault works in harmony with Altium Designer to provide an elegant answer to the question of handling design data with secured integrity.
-An Altium Vault not only provides rock-solid, secure storage of data, but also enables re-release of data as distinctly separate revisions - essentially tracking design changes over time, without overwriting any previously released data.
+A managed content server works in harmony with Altium Designer to provide an elegant answer to the question of handling design data with secured integrity.
+The server not only provides rock-solid, secure storage of data, but also enables re-release of data as distinctly separate revisions - essentially tracking design changes over time, without overwriting any previously released data.
 It also caters for the lifecycle of the data to be managed, allowing people that need to use the data to see, at-a-glance, what stage the data has reached in its 'life', and therefore what it can be safely used for.

-The vault becomes both the source and destination of design elements, with each new design utilizing elements released to, and managed through, the vault.
-And by designing only with elements from a vault - vault-driven electronics design as it were - the integrity of those designs is inherently assured.
+The server becomes both the source and destination of design elements, with each new design utilizing elements released to, and managed through, the server.
+And by designing only with elements from a managed content server, the integrity of those designs is inherently assured.

 Altium Designer provides a central location from where you can set up various preferences across different functional areas of the software.
 These are global system settings that apply across projects and relevant documents.

-Configuration of preferences is performed from within the Preferences dialog (DXP » Preferences).
+Configuration of preferences is performed from within the Preferences dialog (click on the control at the top-right of the workspace).
 Use the controls and options available on the loaded page to configure your preferences for that area of the software as required.
 This could be a mixture of satisfying company policy, and your preferred working environment.

 The Preferences dialog provides a number of useful tools to ensure your set of preferences is just as you require, including:

-And if you have an appropriately licensed Altium Vault, you can formally release your Altium Designer Preferences into a target Item (and revision thereof) in that Vault.
-Once the preferences set has been released, and its lifecycle state set to a level that the organization views as ready for use at the design level, the preferences can be reused across installations of the software - as part of the centralized enforcement of a designer's working environment.
-This sees the preferences set used as a configuration data item in one or more defined Environment Configurations, under a concept referred to as Environment Configuration Management.
+And if you have a managed content server, you can formally release your Altium Designer Preferences into a target Item (and revision thereof) in that server.
+Once the preferences set has been released, and its lifecycle state set to a level that the organization views as ready for use at the design level, the preferences can be reused across installations of the software.

 Altium Designer's PCB Editor uses the concept of Design Rules to define the requirements of a design.
 These rules collectively form an 'instruction set' for the PCB Editor to follow.
 They cover every aspect of the design - from routing widths, clearances, plane connection styles, routing via styles, and so on - and many of the rules can be monitored in real-time by the online Design Rule Checker (DRC).